Juan Santiago (boxer)

-Juan Santiago (born February 14, 1985 in Denver, Colorado) is an American professional boxer in the Welterweight division.
+Juan Santiago (born February 14, 1985, in Denver, Colorado) is an American professional boxer in the Light welterweight division.

 Pro career

 Santiago's biggest career victory was over an undefeated Ty Barnett (16-0), he would knockout Barnett in the first round.

 On October 1, 2010 Santiago lost by knockout to the undefeated Archie Ray Márquez in just three rounds, the bout was on Showtime.

 Santiago has lost to six undefeated fighters Sonny Fredrickson, Felix Verdejo, Eloy Perez, Diego Magdaleno, Archie Ray Márquez, and Vernon Paris.
 The Perez fight was for the North American Boxing Organization super featherweight title.